DJ Sharpnel: Influence

 Due to DJ Sharpnel's extended time and dedication to the J-Core music scene (as well as the increased popularity of anime in the West), Western recognition of Japanese hardcore has increased.
 Many up-and-coming new music artists have acknowledged DJ Sharpnel's influence, including DJ Zaiaku, T2Kazuya, Spy47 and Shingo DJ.

 Discography

-DJ Sharpnel's discography is very large, tallying to over 53 albums in which the duo has contributed to (most likely not together at all times) and at least 10 albums in which they are the primary or sole contributor.
-Below is the primary discography associated with the Sharpnelsound label, with DJ Sharpnel as the primary artist (albeit with varying aliases used throughout).
-For most albums in the SRPC series, there are two versions.
-First, a CDr version released at Comiket, then later a pressed CD version to be sold at shops.
+DJ Sharpnel's discography is very large, tallying to over 53 albums to which the duo has contributed (although not always together) and at least 10 albums in which they are the primary or sole contributor.
+Below is the primary discography associated with the SHARPNELSOUND label, with DJ Sharpnel as the primary artist (albeit with varying aliases used throughout).
+For most albums in the SRPC series until SRPC-0025, there were two versions released.
+First, a CDr version released at Comiket and other events, and later a pressed CD version to be distributed to shops.
 The CDr versions are produced in smaller quantities and are therefore rarer, and usually have a track list differing somewhat from the final pressed version.